No products in the cart.

 So, Apple, is a company who have made millions just from licensing their connector technology to cable manufacturers.
 Where do they stand?

-If you have an iPhone 4 or iPad 3, or earlier, you will still have the original 30-pin connector that Apple started out with.
+If you have an iPhone 4 or iPad 3, or earlier, you will still have the original 30-pin connector phone charger that Apple started out with.
 From iPhone 5 and iPad 4, they switched to the Lightning (above) connector.
 Of which, by the way, offered absolutely no speed advantage over USB 2.0.

-USB 1 was the original USB standard, and USB 3.1 the last before USB-C was confirmed.
+USB 1 was the original USB standard phone charger, and USB 3.1 the last before USB-C was confirmed.
 The numbers only signify the available transfer speeds, and all ports are backwardly compatible.
 You can plug a USB 1 device into a USB 3 port on a computer.
 It will still work or charge, just at USB 1 speeds.
 USB 3 devices do have a different connector which goes into the device itself.
 That in order to facilitate the backwards compatibility but, otherwise, the technology is identical.

 So there you have it.
 USB is actually fairly simple and it’s just a case of knowing which cable you need, which is largely dictated by the age of the device.
 Buy a new non-Apple smartphone and the cables you already have will likely work.
 Switch away from or to Apple, and you’ll need a trip to the store for the spare cable you like to keep in your car.